microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Read the properties and relationships of a continuousAccessEvaluationPolicy object.

 ### [Get-MgBetaIdentityCustomAuthenticationExtension](Get-MgBetaIdentityCustomAuthenticationExtension.md)
-Read the properties and relationships of a customAuthenticationExtension object.
+Read the properties and relationships of an authenticationEventListener object.
+The @odata.type property in the response object indicates the type of the authenticationEventListener object.

 ### [Get-MgBetaIdentityCustomAuthenticationExtensionCount](Get-MgBetaIdentityCustomAuthenticationExtensionCount.md)
 Get the number of the resource